polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - Projects that exhibit the "Most Wow Factor".
 - Participants that discover bugs or code optimisations (rewarded based on its severity).

-In future these incentives will not just reward technical excellence but also our wider community in Phase-2 of the PIT.
+In future these incentives will not just reward technical excellence but also our wider community in Phase-2 of the Polyverse.
 Projects will be further rewarded for the activity they generate!

 ## Key dates